Newspaper Page Text

 rendition of this beautiful cantata.

-in-the case of Father Divine of
+in • the case of Father Divine of

 pitch" with the various newspaper

-writers from the dailies socking to
+writers from the dailies sacking to

-“investigate” and locate the soure
+"investigate" and locate the sonre ■

-of the mystery man's ineomeo
+of the mystery man's incom"

-There have been several attempt:
+There have been several attempt

 made to ascertain what Father